-PHO-17 - Introduction to Color Photography 3 units CSU
+PHO-17 - Introduction to Color Photography 3 units

-Theory and practice in capture, editing and output of color photographs using film and digital media, scanners and commercial print processing.
-Includes color theory, analysis of light sources, color spaces, digital workflow, history of color photography and the work of contemporary color photographers.
-36 hours lecture and 54 hours laboratory.
-(Materials fee: \$15.)
+Theory and practice in capture, post-processing and output of color photographs.
+Includes color theory, analysis of light sources, color spaces, digital workflow, history of color photography and exposure to the work of contemporary color photographers.
+Students required to provide their own digital camera with aperture and shutter controls.
+36 hours of lecture and 54 laboratory hours.
+Material fee: \$15.

-PHO-18 - Photographic Editing and Printing 2 units CSU
+PHO-18 - Photographic Editing and Printing